Outlast (TV series)

-Outlast is an American survival reality competition television series that takes place in Alaska.
-All eight episodes of the first season premiered on March 10, 2023, on Netflix.
-It is produced by Aggregate Films and Nomad Entertainment, with Mike Odair serving as the showrunner, and Jason Bateman, Grant Kahler, Michael Costigan, Emma Ho, and Odair serving as executive producers.
+Outlast is an American survival reality competition television series held in Alaska and Panama.
+The first season premiered on March 10, 2023, on Netflix with eight episodes.
+It is produced by Aggregate Films and Nomad Entertainment, with Mike Odair serving as the showrunner.
+Jason Bateman, Grant Kahler, Michael Costigan, Emma Ho, and Odair are executive producers.
 In May 2023, the series was renewed for a second season.
+In February 2025, the series was renewed for a third season.

-The series places 16 players, initially split into four teams, in the Alaskan wilderness, where they must survive off the land with meager supplies.
-In season one, the players were described as "lone wolf" survivalists, who were challenged to work in teams and not allowed to compete alone.
-Season two included a variety of occupations and personalities.
-Players can only leave the game by firing a flare gun, which is automatically triggered by emergency rescue or medical evacuation.
-The last remaining team of two or more people wins one million dollars.
-After a specific number of days have passed with only two teams, a navigation and endurance race is initiated to obtain the prize money.
+In the series 16 players must survive off the land with meager supplies in the Alaskan wilderness.
+In season one, the players were referenced as "lone wolf" survivalists at times by critics.
+For each season, players begin in four teams of four players each.
+Players leave the game by firing a flare gun, which triggers an emergency rescue, medical evacuation, or extraction.
+The last remaining team of two or more people wins a million dollars divided among the winners.
+After a certain number of days pass with only two teams in the game, a navigation and endurance race is begun to gain the prize money.